mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

   image: ""
 tagline: |
   <p>
     One of the main blockers to translation projects is the overwhelming question: how do you maintain it?
 The tool you're building is already big, and the English docs for this tool are generally a complete website that you must keep up to date.
 What's the best approach to setting up translations?
 The answer's probably unique to each project.
 But how to make maintenance a realistic task?
 The answer contains a tiny bit of genericity: automation saves time.
-What I built for the Ember Guides might give you some ideas.
+The Ember Guides are currently being translated into French, and what I built to automate the maintenance might give you some ideas.
 It's going to be about Node.js, git, and GitHub API.
   </p>

 image: ""